Greater Western Sydney–Western Bulldogs rivalry: Finals rivals (2016–2019)

 At the conclusion of the 2016 AFL season, Greater Western Sydney finished fourth on the ladder and the Western Bulldogs had finished seventh.
 The two teams met in the 2016 AFL First Preliminary Final at Spotless Stadium, in which the Bulldogs were attempting to make their first AFL grand final appearance in 55 years while the Giants were attempting to reach the grand final for the first time in their fifth season in the AFL.

 Two goals to each side saw the Bulldogs lead by two points at the quarter-time break.
-The Bulldogs then kicked four goals to three in the second quarter, during which two players suffered game-ending injuries: Bulldogs ruckman Jordan Roughead, who had a ball kicked in his face, and Giants co-captain Callan Ward, who was accidentally kneed in the head by Zaine Cordy.
+The Bulldogs then kicked four goals to three in the second quarter, during which two players suffered game-ending injuries: Bulldogs ruckman Jordan Roughead, who had a ball kicked in his face, and Giants co-captain Callan Ward (lured to the Giants from the Bulldogs on a lucrative deal for the 2012 season), who was accidentally kneed in the head by Zaine Cordy.
 At half-time, the Bulldogs led by nine points.
 Three minutes into the third quarter, Rory Lobb kicked a goal for the Giants to bring the margin back to one point, before a rushed behind brought the scores level at 41.
 However, Tory Dickson kicked a goal shortly after to give his side back the lead; another goal to Lobb and one to Jonathan Patton saw the Giants open up an eleven-point lead, before late goals to Marcus Bontempelli and Caleb Daniel saw the Giants' lead reduced to one point at three-quarter-time.
 Two goals to the Giants to start the final quarter saw them take a 14-point lead, the biggest by any side during the match, before goals to Dickson, Bontempelli and Cordy saw the Bulldogs reclaim the lead.
 Shortly after, Patton would kick a goal for the Giants and, with less than five minutes remaining, scores were tied at 82 points apiece.
 Jack Macrae, who to that point of the season had only kicked one goal, was then paid a mark inside the Bulldogs' forward 50 despite a late spoil from Nick Haynes; he then kicked the match's final goal and despite some desperation from the Giants, the Bulldogs hung on to win by six points.
 The match was considered one of the best of the decade.
 The Bulldogs progressed to and won the 2016 AFL Grand Final the following week against the Sydney Swans.